awsdocs/amazon-vpc-user-guide/doc_source/VPC_VPN.md

 ## Configuring the VPN Tunnels for Your VPN Connection<a name="VPNTunnels"></a>

-You use a VPN connection to connect your network to a VPC\.
+You use a VPN connection to connect your remote network to a VPC\.
 Each VPN connection has two tunnels, with each tunnel using a unique virtual private gateway public IP address\.
 It is important to configure both tunnels for redundancy\.
 When one tunnel becomes unavailable \(for example, down for maintenance\), network traffic is automatically routed to the available tunnel for that specific VPN connection\.

 The following diagram shows the two tunnels of the VPN connection\.